Book a Consultation

 Optimal Vision Logo

-Men between 30 – 50 years are more likely to have CSC than women.
-Stress is also a major risk factor for CSC.
-It is well known that those under stress have a higher risk of developing central serous chorioretinopathy
+• Stress is also a major risk factor.
+It is well documented that those under stress pose a higher risk of developing CSCR.

 Other common risk factors for this condition include:

-• Using steroids, whether inhaled, intravenously, or orally
+• Using steroids: whether inhaled, injected or orally

 • Sleep disturbances such as sleep apnoea (breathing interrupting sleep) or insomnia (difficulty sleeping)

-• Helicobacter pylori infection (a bacterial infection affecting the stomach)
+• pylori (Helicobacter pylori) infection (a bacterial stomach ulcer infection)

 • Hypertension or high blood pressure

-In most cases, CSC clears within a month or two without treatment.
+In most cases, CSCR clears within a month or two without treatment.
 The ophthalmologist will examine your eyes for early detection and to check if the fluid is clearing during this period.
-As well as to make sure leak is not due to other eye disease.
+As well as to make sure the leak is not due to other eye forms of retinal disease.
 Sometimes, severe leakages or vision loss may occur.
-This may require a type of laser treatment called PDT or Photo Dynamic Therapy, oral medications, or thermal or Micro pulse laser treatment to seal the leaking blood vessel and restore your vision.
+This may require a type of laser treatment called PDT (Photo Dynamic Therapy), oral medications, or thermal or Micro pulse laser treatment to seal the leaking blood vessel and restore your vision.

-Most people who experience CSC regain vision without treatment, but their vision may not be as good as before.
-About 50% of patients who have CSC may have recurrences mean condition may happen again.
+Most people who experience CSCR regain vision without treatment, but their vision may not be as good as before.
+About 50% of patients who have CSCR may have recurrences, meaning the condition may happen again.

-Having regular follow-up eye exams is important to detect fluid accumulation, which can cause permanent vision loss.
+Having regular follow-up eye exams is important to detect fluid accumulation, which undetected or unmonitored may cause permanent vision loss.

 You can visit Optimal Vision for routine eye exams or call us on 020 7183 3725 to schedule an appointment for your eye exam.